ssanjua/ssanjua/README.md

 <a href="https://ppaupallares.vercel.app"><img src="ppaupallares.webp" alt="Atletico Oeste YouTube" width="400"/></a>
 </p> -->

-⚡️ Fun fact: My first contact with programming was an interactive installation with 360 kinect and a 3D printed mountains using processing as a programming language, it was part of an exhibition in the Museum of Modern Arts in Buenos Aires, check it out: <a href="https://vimeo.com/256058743">Vimeo</a>
+⚡️ Fun fact: My first contact with programming was an interactive installation with 360 kinect and a 3D printed mountains using processing, it was part of an exhibition in the Museum of Modern Arts in Buenos Aires, check it out: <a href="https://vimeo.com/256058743">Vimeo</a>

 ![Profile View Counter](https://komarev.com/ghpvc/?username=ssanjua)